s0m3guy2004/FloatingDock-Modded/README.md

-# FloatingDockModded
+# FloatingDock-Modded
-Makes the dock float, modded by me to improve some aesthetics.
+iPhone X dock for older devices, slightly edited by me to change some visuals.
 This tweak is a fork from DGh0st's [FloatingDock](https://github.com/DGh0st/FloatingDock).

-You can download the .deb [here](https://github.com/s0m3guy2004/FloatingDockModded/releases).
+You can download the .deb [here](https://github.com/s0m3guy2004/FloatingDock-Modded/releases).